 3) Bette Davis essentially defined old Hollywood glamour with her retro looks, vintage clothing and effortless style.

-4) One of the icons of the fashion industry, Katharine Hepburn had a androgynous style.
+4) One of the icons of the fashion industry, Katharine Hepburn had an androgynous style.
 At a time when such style was unorthodox, she wore high collars, menswear-inspired blazers and trousers.

 5) Another starlet who embodied old Hollywood glamour was Elizabeth Taylor.
 She is known for her iconic outfits and she always dressed in the latest trends.

 6) Another glamourous starlet was Ava Gardner.
-Her signature style was figure-flattering gowns which were tailored to perfection.
+Her signature style was figure-flattering gowns that were tailored to perfection.

 7) American Actress Grace Kelly is known for her exemplary style.
 Here she is wearing one of the five outfits that appear in the movie ‘Rear window’.
 This outfit went down as one of the most iconic outfits in film history.

 8) One of the legendary fashion icons Audrey Hepburn is known for her classic tailored tartan ensembles and hyper-feminine frocks.
 Here she is wearing a black gown from the movie ‘Breakfast at Tiffany’s’.
 Subsequently, it became one of the most iconic gowns of the 20th century.

 9) Vivien Leigh had a quintessential taste in fashion.
 Although not known as a fashion icon, she had plenty of iconic fashion moments during her career.